Click to learn about the English-Spanish Metric Conversions Cheat Sheet

 amazon.com logo

-Customer review - www.amazon.com
+Betsy Morris, s/v Salsa - Customer review www.amazon.com

-"My husband and I have cruised the Spanish-speaking Caribbean for years; unfortunately for us, all of those years were before Kathy wrote SPANISH FOR CRUISERS.
 We muddled along then, but next time we'll have this wonderful book with us.
 In fact, it will be our security blanket.
 It covers every possible boat repair; and I suspect it will turn a potential emergency into something commonplace."

 More: